 "I can't stand those over-sanitary people," Child said in response.
 Others were concerned about the high levels of fat in French cooking.
-Julia's advice was to eat in moderation.
+Child's advice was to eat in moderation.
 "I would rather eat one tablespoon of chocolate russe cake than three bowls of Jell-O," she said.

 Awards and Honors

 In 1993, she was rewarded for her work when she became the first woman inducted into the Culinary Institute Hall of Fame.
-In November 2000, following a 40-year career that made her name synonymous with fine food and gave her a permanent place among the world's most famous chefs, Julia received France's highest honor, the Legion d'Honneur.
+In November 2000, following a 40-year career that made her name synonymous with fine food and gave her a permanent place among the world's most famous chefs, Child received France's highest honor, the Legion d'Honneur.
 And in August 2002, the Smithsonian's National Museum of American History unveiled an exhibit featuring the kitchen in which she filmed three of her popular cooking shows.

 Death and Centennial

 Child died in August 2004 of kidney failure at her assisted-living home in Montecito, California, two days before her 92nd birthday.
 She had no intention of slowing down, even in her final days.
 "In this line of work ... you keep right on till you're through," she said.
 "Retired people are boring."